jonathanpepinmoore/jonathanpepinmoore/README.md

 <p>Founder at Sphinx Logic</p>
 <p></p>October 2009 - Present (16 Years)</p>
 <p>Made $48 billion in M&A shareholder equity waiting on a equity to cash IPO.
-Have a 2011 return for $1 million in intangibles for real estate applying for tax except status my website is www.sphinxlogic.net paid for 10 years.
+Have a 2011 return for $1 million in intangibles for real estate with IRS transcript, applying for tax except status my website is www.sphinxlogic.net paid for 10 years.
 With Startup Tenure.</p>

 <p>Entrepreneur at Microsoft Corporation</p>
 <p>February 2009 - December 2019 (11 Years)</p>